 How has the response to livestreams and TV broadcasts developed?

 Geske: The development of the TV ratings is an additional argument for continuing the event.
 It used to be six to seven percent market share, mind you, with seven and a half to eight hours of broadcasting time.
 Most recently, we were at more than ten percent over the entire time and even up to 15 percent at the maximum during prime time.
-That is enormous and fills the idea with life of making a difference for amateur soccer and thus offering volunteers and the grassroots a special platform once a year.
+That is enormous and fills the idea with life of making a difference for amateur soccer and thus offering a special platform to volunteers and the grassroots once a year.

 Doesn't broadcasting all the matches take away from the clubs because fans would rather sit on the sofa than go to the stadium?

 Brennecke: The opposite is the case.
-With the final day, we have given the cup competitions in the regional associations a much higher profile and raised their status.
+With the final day, we have given the cup competitions significantly more attention in the regional associations and raised their status.
 The stadiums are well attended, more and more often even sold out.
 We have received very positive feedback from clubs and players.
 We have created an image transfer through the intensive media coverage.
 And that also pays off economically in the end.
 The best proof of this is the acquisition of Volkswagen and the Bundeswehr as active partners throughout Germany.

 On the final day, you deliberately leave the level of highly professional soccer, broadcast from comparatively small stadiums and work together with local organizers.
 Does that make the broadcast an adventure?